Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Holloways Beach had a median income among taxpayers of $51,703 and an average income of $62,297.
-These figures are lower than national averages of $53,146 and $66,593 respectively for Rest of Qld.
-Based on Wage Price Index growth of 9.91% since financial year ended June 2023, estimated median income as of September 2025 would be approximately $56,827, with average income around $68,471.
-According to Australian Bureau of Statistics Census data from 2021, personal income ranks at the 47th percentile ($788 weekly), while household income sits at the 23rd percentile.
-Income brackets indicate that 30.2% of locals (727 people) fall within the $1,500 - $2,999 category, mirroring regional trends where 31.7% occupy this bracket.
-Housing affordability pressures are severe in Holloways Beach, with only 83.3% of income remaining after housing costs, ranking at the 23rd percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Holloways Beach had a median income among taxpayers of $51,703 with an average level standing at $62,297.
+This is lower than national averages and compares to levels of $53,146 and $66,593 across Regional Qld respectively.
+Based on Wage Price Index growth of 11.36% since financial year 2023, estimated median income would be approximately $57,576 by March 2026 with average income at around $69,374 during the same period.
+According to the 2021 Census figures, personal income ranks at the 47th percentile ($788 weekly) while household income sits at the 23rd percentile.
+Income brackets indicate that 30.2% of locals (721 people) fall into the $1,500 - $2,999 category, mirroring the regional trend where 31.7% occupy this bracket.
+Housing affordability pressures are severe with only 83.3% of income remaining, ranking at the 23rd percentile.

 Frequently Asked Questions - Income